tomchristie/webdriverplus/docs/selectors.rst

     browser.find('div#content a')  # All 'a' tags within the 'content' div

 Multiple selectors can be used in a single expression.
-The resulting set will be the set of elements that match all the given selectors.  **TODO**
+The resulting set will be the set of elements that match all the given selectors.

 .. code-block:: python